WorldBrain/Legacy-Research-Engine/README.md

 ## How to get involved

- - If you are **JAVASCRIPT DEVELOPER** you can check out [our current projects](https://github.com/WorldBrain/Research-Engine/projects) and [open tasks](https://github.com/WorldBrain/Research-Engine/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
+ - If you are **JAVASCRIPT DEVELOPER** you can check out [our current projects](https://github.com/WebMemex/webmemex-extension/projects) and [open tasks](https://github.com/WebMemex/webmemex-extension/issues?q=is%3Aissue+is%3Aopen+label%3Anewcomer-task)
- - Into **DECENTRALISATION**?
-You can join [our discussion](https://github.com/WorldBrain/Research-Engine/issues/43) about decentralising our server infrastructure.
  - Wanna help with **MARKETING**?
 Contact Oliver via email: oli@worldbrain.io
  - Wanna help us with **MONEYYYZ**?
 Wohoo!
 You can do so by [supporting us on Patreon](http://patreon.com/WorldBrain)